telerik/blazor-docs/knowledge-base/grid-select-on-incell-edit.md

 ---
-title: Row Selection in Edit
+title: Row Selection in Edit with InCell EditMode
-description: How to Select a row in Edit
+description: How to Select a row that is being edited in InCell editing mode
 type: how-to
-page_title: Row selection in Edit
+page_title: Row Selection in Edit with InCell EditMode
-slug: grid-kb-row-selection-in-edit
+slug: grid-kb-row-select-incell-edit
 position:
 tags:
 res_type: kb